 My aim is not to criticize any of these decisions as unwise or unjust (though I have my opinions which will be come apparent), but merely to highlight the worldviews behind these measures.
 Few of us have ever seen the microbes that cause diseases (and none of us has seen them without the aid of a microscope)—yet we trusted the “experts” who instructed us because we generally accept the scientific worldview of modernity.
 Our epistemology accepts that certain kinds of knowledge are generally possible, and so the hypotheses and remedies proposed by experts were plausible to the public.

-In the next entry, we will study the significance of ritual in worship as a form of “knowing” about God that is essential to human being.
+In the next entry, Science, Worship, and an “Epistemology of Love”, we will study the significance of ritual in worship as a form of “knowing” about God that is essential to human being.

 For more in this series, click here.